 A combined score from both the application essay and group interview performance is used to determine the students selected for individual interviews.
 Selected students will be notified by e-mail and conduct the interview in late-February with a review panel of advisory board members, staff, students, and fellows.

-Students accepted into the Blackburn Institute’s 2021 New Student Class are required to attend the following events.
+Students accepted into the Blackburn Institute’s 2022 New Student Class are required to attend the following events.
 Required events for the 2023 New Student Class will be updated in December 2022.

 Additionally, selected students commit to the following program activities: